open-wc/open-wc/docs/faq/README.md

 # FAQ

-In this section you can find answers to commonly asked questions regarding javascript and web components.
+In this section you can find answers to frequently asked questions regarding javascript and Web Components.